Hi! Could you please explain what a half-Senate election is and why this happens. Thanks for your time.

 Thanks for your question Luke.

-At a half-Senate election, half the state senators and the four territory senators are elected.
-A half-Senate election is usually held at the same time as elections for the House of Representatives, which must happen at least every three years.
-This is because state senators are elected for 6 years while territory senators and members of the House of Representatives have 3-year terms.
-State senators are elected on a rotating basis, with half up for election every three years.
+A half-Senate election is when half the state senators and the four territory senators are elected.
+A half-Senate election is usually held at the same time as elections for the House of Representatives, which must happen at least every 3 years.

 A full Senate election – all 76 seats – only occurs after both the Senate and the House of Representatives have been dissolved – shut down – in a double dissolution.